-Why Use 6 Volt Batteries?
+Why Use 6-Volt Batteries?

 How to Connect RV Batteries

-Connecting 6 Volt Batteries in Series
+Connecting 6-Volt Batteries in Series

 Wiring in series will double the batteries’ voltage to 12 volts, but the amp hours will remain the same as what is marked on one battery.

-Connecting 12 Volt Battery Pairs in Parallel
+Connecting 12 Volt RV Battery Pairs in Parallel

-You then hook the negative terminal on #1 battery to the coach’s 12-volt wiring and the negative terminal on #2 battery to the ground.
-This keeps the voltage at 12, but the amp hours double.
+You then hook the negative terminal on the first battery to the coach’s 12-volt wiring and the negative terminal on the second battery to the ground.

 LiFePO4 is a newer form of lithium-ion battery solution.
 This lithium iron phosphate-based solution is inherently non-combustible and allows for a lower energy density, making it a good choice for applications such as an RV battery bank.